Area of Outstanding Natural Beauty

-The High Weald is characterised by dispersed settlement; ancient routeways; an abundance of small ancient woods; gills and shaws; and small irregularly shaped and productive fields.
+The High Weald is characterised by dispersed settlements, ancient routeways, an abundance of small ancient woods, gills and shaws, and small irregularly shaped and productive fields.
 They are all draped over a deeply incised and ridge landform of clays and sandstones, and are loosely related to socio-economic characteristics that have roots deep in history.

-The High Weald AONB Joint Advisory Committee of which Mid Sussex is a partner has prepared the High Weald AONB Management Plan 2004.
-The management plan sets out local authority policy for the AONB and will be used to assess how public bodies, statutory undertakers and holders of public office fulfil their duty to have regard for the purpose of conserving and enhancing the natural beauty of the High Weald.
-The Council adopted this plan in January 2004 and has regard to it when considering the suitability of proposals for development in the High Weald AONB.
+The High Weald AONB Joint Advisory Committee of which Mid Sussex is a partner has prepared the High Weald AONB Management Plan 2014-2019.
+The Management Plan sets out local authority policy for the AONB and will be used to assess how public bodies, statutory undertakers and holders of public office fulfil their duty to have regard for the purpose of conserving and enhancing the natural beauty of the High Weald.
+The Council adopted this Management Plan in February 2014 and has regard to it when considering the suitability of proposals for development in the High Weald AONB.
 The High Weald Management Plan can be viewed by clicking on the link below:

 High Weald AONB Management Plan 2014-2019 (external link)